 Officially named Sri Chamarajendra Park, Cubbon Park is nestled in the Central Administrative Area.
 Major General Richard Sakey, then British Chief Engineer of Mysore State, created the park in 1870.
 However, the park gained its name from Sir John Mead who was the acting commissioner of Mysuru.
 However, Cubbon Park was eventually named after Sir Mark Cubbon, the longest-serving commissioner.

-Initially, the park was stretched over 100 acres; later, the area expanded to 300 acres.
+Initially, the park stretches over 100 acres; later, the area expanded to 300 acres.
 So, once you step into Cubbon Park, you will find yourself engulfed by tranquillity and more than 6,000 trees.
 With flowering exotic trees enhancing the beauty of the park, there’s a fair chance to get a glimpse of Gulmohar painting it red or Tabebuia Rose turning the place oh-so-pink!

 Things to Do in Cubbon Park